-While rarely life-threatening, they can be uncomfortable.
-Cockatiels are more prone to sneezing than other birds, indicating an infection, inflammation, or foreign object.
+Depending on the cause, nostril issues in cockatiels can be uncomfortable.
+Cockatiels are more prone to sneezing than other birds, indicating an infection, inflammation, or a lodged foreign object.

-A healthy cockatiel’s nostrils should be dry with clean feathers above them.
-The ceres should be smooth and soft with no noticeable protrusions or sores.
+A healthy cockatiel’s nostrils should be dry with clean feathers in the surrounding area.
+The ceres should be smooth and soft (almost wax-like) with no noticeable protrusions, crusting, or clogging.

-If your cockatiel’s nostrils are swollen, blocked, congested, stained, or wet, there’s likely a foreign object, mites, or bacterial or fungal infection causing a problem.
+If a cockatiel’s nostrils are swollen, blocked, congested, stained, or wet, then a foreign object, mites, or bacterial or fungal infection is likely responsible, meaning treatment is essential.

-Most cockatiels keep their nostrils clean by sneezing and using their claws to remove dirt and debris.
+Most cockatiels keep their nostrils clean by sneezing and using their feet to remove dirt and debris.
 Cockatiels also benefit from bathing opportunities and being sprayed with lukewarm water.

 What Do Normal Cockatiel Nostrils Look Like?

-As described by Avian Respiratory Medicine (Proceedings), the avian nasal cavity consists of the following:
+As described by Avian Respiratory Medicine (Proceedings), the avian nasal cavity comprises:

-In healthy birds, this should be soft and smooth.
-Similarly, the nostrils are within the cere and should show smooth edges.
-You should also see through them when they’re in good condition.
+In healthy cockatiels, the cere should be soft and wax-like.
+Similarly, the nostrils within the cere should have smooth edges.
+You can see into the cere when a cockatiel is healthy.

-As mentioned, healthy cockatiels will have dry, clean feathers above the nostrils.
-There are no scabby secretions or foreign bodies within the nostrils, and you should be able to see the tiny nasal cavities.
+Cockatiels should have dry, clean feathers above the nostrils.
+There will be no scab-like secretions or foreign bodies inside the nostrils, and you should be able to see the tiny nasal cavities.

 What Causes Cockatiel Nostril Problems?